bielcardona/LGTGenerators/README.md

 # Supplementary files for "Generation of level-k LGT networks"
 ## By J.C.
 Pons, C. Scornavacca, and G. Cardona

-The requirements to run these jupyter notebooks are python 3.6 with the library `phylonetworks` installed (can be installed via `pip`)
+The requirements to run these jupyter notebooks are python 3.6 with the library `phylonetwork` installed (can be installed via `pip`).
+The library `matplotlib` is also necessary to reproduce the plots in `evolution_model.py`

 The included files are: